zladovan/monorepo/README.md

 # Monorepo with gradle and circleci

-This is an example of managing monorepo with [gradle](https://gradle.org/) as build tool and [circleci](https://circleci.com/) as CI tool.
+This is an example of how to manage monorepo with [gradle](https://gradle.org/) as build tool and [circleci](https://circleci.com/) as CI tool.

 ## Motivation